vdev shmem

 - sched priority

-- Use the priority specified by priority for pulses indicating that input is available.
+- Use the specified priority for pulses indicating that input is available.

 Using the subst option